cryos/blog/content/post/room-break-in-nightmare-divi-aruba.md

 Be careful out there, I never planned for the possibility of anyone breaking into our room as we slept, and hadn't really secured anything overnight.
 We could have spread our cards and cash around a little, but at some point you have to place your trust in others, and hope that things turn out alright.
 It could have been far worse, they didn't get away with much, and we made it home.
 We are all pretty shaken, and having spent all our vacation budget on our worst vacation ever.

 We are feeling sad to have been the victim of such a crime that leaves you feeling violated and unsafe.
+We are also feeling grateful to be home, and have everyone safe.

 [divi-dutch-village]: https://www.diviresorts.com/divi-dutch-village-resort-aruba.htm
 [divi-resorts]: https://www.diviresorts.com/